 The process begins with your company providing clear and consistent information.
 Where does your service area lie?
 Does your roofing team provide the necessary solution and requisite experience to perform the job?
 Answer these questions directly (and honestly, of course).

 Many businesses unintentionally confuse would-be clients by mixing up their service hours and solutions across their various listings.
 While they update their website or Facebook page regularly (for instance), they may neglect other sources that you can maximize.

 Idea #15: Minimize Fear of Loss

 Generous warranties and careful expectation setting go even further to turn “No’s” into clients.
 Take some time to establish the time and resource requirements of your project.
-You’d be amazed how much clients appreciate this, and how often it shows up in reviews.
+You’d be amazed how much clients appreciate this and how often it appears in reviews.